PeopleSoft Simple Web Services - User Documentation

 Before configuring a new web service there are a few things to think through.
 We will cover them here at a high level then go into detail in the subsequent sections.

 - URL “Path” - A REST API is generally laid out with an intentionally designed structure that manifests in the URL Paths.
 In SWS, the URL path will be used to find the SQL statement to run.
 Thinking about the path hierarchy gives the API clients a good structure to reason about.
-The URL path will be global to the target database and it will have a prefix that SWS applies.
+The URL paths for all SWS configured services will be global to the target database.
 A URL Path structure could be something like this:

 - Security - Security is always very important with sensitive data.
 SWS is based on the PeopleSoft REST services.
 The only viable authentication mechanism for REST based services is “Simple Authentication” which is tied to a PeopleSoft OPRID and password stored in PSOPRDEFN.
 There is a very thorough document on REST Security in our Integration broker book.
 That should be your reference on how REST authentication works and the best practices.